-Although a Plan would help to improve the seasonal and geographic spread of visitors, a Plan's objective would be to increase the number of visitors to the Peninsula.
-Although this would be likely to happen without a Plan, a Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree than would be the case if there was no Plan.
+A Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree than would be the case if there was no Plan.
 This would be likely to contribute towards in an increase in travel related greenhouse gas and other emissions to air, including from aviation.
-These increases will be mitigated by provisions that have been integrated into the Plan, including those relating to sustainable mobility and compliance with the Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions) and the National Mitigation Plan (2017 and any subsequent versions).
+These increases would be mitigated by the wider planning framework and by provisions that have been integrated into the Plan, including those relating to public transport, cycling, walking and compliance with the Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions) and the National Mitigation Plan (2017 and any subsequent versions).